Key takeaways from AP’s report on China’s influence in Utah

 The request came from a Chinese official as the government was scrambling to tamp down public fury at communist authorities for reprimanding a young doctor, who later died, over his warnings about the dangers posed by COVID-19.

-Around the same time, Utah officials were thrilled when China’s authoritarian leader Xi Jinping sent a letter to forth grade students in Utah.
+Around the same time, Utah officials were thrilled when China’s authoritarian leader Xi Jinping sent a letter to fourth grade students in Utah.
 A Republican legislator said on the state Senate floor that he “couldn’t help but think how amazing it was” that Xi would take the time to write such a “remarkable” letter.
 Another GOP senator gushed on his conservative radio show that Xi’s letter “was so kind and so personal.”

 The letter was heavily covered in Chinese state media, which quoted Utah students calling Xi a kind “grandpa” — a familiar trope in Chinese propaganda.